Unity-Technologies/ProjectAuditor/Documentation~/GettingStarted.md

 * By analyzing the project, the last BuildReport will be automatically included in the report.
 * By selecting a BuildReport asset, Build Steps and Size information will be shown in the inspector window.

+### Build Report Assets
-Note that, by default BuildReport assets are not visible to the user.
+By default BuildReport assets are not visible to the user.
 This is to avoid situations in which a new build report is added to the project after every build, which could make version control more complicated or bloat projects over time.
 In order to automatically create an accessible BuildReport asset for every build, enable the *Save Build Reports* option in the *ProjectAuditorConfig* asset which typically is in *Assets/Editor*.
 If this option is enabled, build reports will be created in *Assets/BuildReports*.

 <img src="images/save-build-reports.png">